 Not in ANYONE'S Backyard!

 No one wants to live by an animal factory with its terrible odors that can travel for miles, making neighbors unable to open windows, and drawing flies and rodents.
 Chickens stressed from crowding, harbor diseases like salmonella, and campylobactor, and provide the perfect environment to incubate strains of bird flu, giving them opportunity to evolve into more pathogenic forms or strains that might be better adapted to infect humans.
 Chickens are routinely fed arsenic to control parasites, then their poop, loaded with arsenic, (and other chemicals being used) is spread on local farm land and leaches into ground water and wells, contaminating them with fecal bacteria and chemicals.
 Poultry processing plants have atrocious safety records, and employees suffer greatly from injuries, and emotional trauma from horrific, violent working conditions. a criminologist at the University of Windsor, has demonstrated a causative correlation between the presence of a slaughterhouse in a neighborhood and an increase in the local crime rate.
 What good is economic growth when it comes along with so many different aspects that undermine quality of life?
 The parts of Kansas, that do not currently have animal factories are nice places to live.
 Let's keep them that way.

 The Short Term Solution...

-We all join forces and lobby Leavenworth County commissioners to not change the rural residential zoning to industrial (where Tyson plans to build.)
-We make a case to the city and county that taxpayers do NOT want to subsidize Tyson.
-We oppose the 80% tax abatement, the 500 million dollars of revenue bonds, and the millions of dollars in loans for new infrastructure -- all to be financed by taxpayers to benefit Tyson.
-This project is not a done deal...even though some of our public servants probably think it is.
+Join forces and lobby your county commissioners to not change the rural residential zoning to industrial (what Tyson needs to build.)
+Make a case to the city and county that taxpayers do NOT want to subsidize Tyson.
+Oppose the tax abatements, issuance of revenue bonds, and loans for new infrastructure -- all to be financed by taxpayers to benefit Tyson.
+These projects have been stopped in many communities ..even after public servants thought it was a done deal.

 The Long Term Solution...